 I’m the mom of my friend group.
 And I don’t mean that I’m the one driving her drunk girlfriends around, making sure everyone’s okay.
 I have dreamed of becoming a parent after struggles and loss, and now I am the only one of my girlfriends who is a mother—a situation I feared would be lonely.
 I worried I would lose them while gaining something I had yearned for my whole life.
 But I have found the complete opposite to be true.

 In becoming a mother, I did not lose my friends without children.
 I gained a village—women who rallied around me during my pregnancy, labor pains, and growing pains with a rambunctious toddler.
-My very best friends from high school and college have become my daughter’s aunts, godmother, and supporters both near and far.
+My best friends from high school and college have become my daughter’s aunts, godmother, and supporters, both near and far.

-Friends like these remind me I don’t need to make time for those who would not make time or room for both me and my daughter.
-I will always need my tribe of friends, but will never need those who do not see the importance of this new chapter in my life.
-Texts go unanswered, calls unreturned, and plans made flippantly with no real attempt to make them happen.
-These empty vessels no longer hold value to me: where I would have spent time and energy chasing people down to be in my life before no longer makes sense to me now.
-I have a very special, very small group of women who actually consider it an honor to be in my child’s life, and I am honored to know and love them.
+Friends like these remind me I don’t need to make time for those who wouldn’t make time for my daughter and me.
+I will always need my tribe of friends, but never those who do not see the importance of this new chapter in my life.
+Texts go unanswered, calls unreturned, and plans are made flippantly with no genuine attempt to make them happen.
+These empty vessels no longer hold value to me.
+Spending time and energy chasing people down to be in my life no longer makes sense.
+I have an extraordinary, small group of women who consider it an honor to be in my child’s life.
+And I am honored to know and love them.

 Friends provide love and comfort in a way that many cannot.
 I was always told to consider myself lucky to have even one good friend I carry throughout my life.
 These are my friends without children, but none have made me feel different for having my daughter.
 Whether by choice or fate, childless women are in my girl’s corner in a big way.
 And I couldn’t be more grateful for them.